Skip to Content

 Playdough is one of the best substances out there, with some amazing benefits.

 Get kids to mould the numbers out of playdough.
-This sensory activity will imprint the numbers in your child’s mind far quicker than trying to write the numbers on paper.
+This sensory activity will imprint the numbers in a child’s mind far quicker than trying to write the numbers on paper.

 11. Play With Containers

-Provide containers of different sizes and shapes and let your child discover the basics of capacity while having fun in the bath or sandpit.
+Provide containers of different sizes and shapes and let your children discover the basics of capacity while having fun in the bath or sandpit.

-Baking is a great mathematical experience.
-Let your child be involved in measuring the ingredients to introduce them to units of measurement and quantities.
+Baking provides an excellent opportunity to learn mathematical concepts.
+Let your children be involved in measuring the ingredients to introduce them to units of measurement and quantities.

 12. Measure Objects